shuvrobasu/vulnerabilty_scanner/README.md

 - **Domain Validation:** Automatically checks if the provided domain is reachable over HTTP and HTTPS.
 - **Directory Scanning:** Scans a predefined set of directories in both lowercase and uppercase.
+- **Scanning from file with folder names:** Use the DEF.FOL file for some 40+ common folders.
 - **Customizable Case Scanning:** Allows users to choose whether to scan lowercase, uppercase, or both cases.
 - **Result Summary:** Provides a summary of found links and the option to view them.
 - **File Saving:** Saves the results to a timestamped file with a detailed summary.